Woody Kincaid

 William "Woody" Kincaid (born September 21, 1992) is an American long-distance runner.
-He is a two-time national champion in the 10000 metres, with victories at the USA Outdoor Track and Field Championships in 2021 and 2023.
+He is a three-time national champion in the 10000 metres, with victories at the USA Outdoor Track and Field Championships in 2021, 2023, and 2026.
 Kincaid represented the United States at the 2020 Summer Olympic Games, the 2022 World Athletics Championships, 2023 World Athletics Championships, and the 2024 Summer Olympic Games.
 He won a gold medal in the 5000 metres at the 2022 NACAC Championships.

 While competing for Columbine High School, Kincaid was a state champion in cross country.
 In college, he competed for the University of Portland, where he earned multiple All-American honors.
 He has competed professionally for Nike since 2016.

 High school

 Woody Kincaid attended Columbine High School in Littleton, Colorado, where he emerged as one of the top high school distance runners in Colorado until he graduated in 2011.
 While competing in high school cross country and track he became a multiple-time state finalist highlighted by 2010 5A Cross Country State championship individual title.